 - Saab, the Swedish auto manufacturer known for the 9-3, 9-5, and 9000

 - Volvo, which produces the XC40, XC60, and XC80

-- Volkswagen, creators of the Golf, Jetta, and Passat
+- Volkswagen, creators of the Golf, Jetta, Passat and Atlas

 Any of these or other car manufacturers must make good on their cars’ warranties.
 Minnesota’s lemon law has precise time limits and other requirements that consumers need to follow before they can file a lawsuit about a car that has proven to be a lemon.